richonguzman/APRS_WX_REPORT_STATION/README.md

 -----

 ### Weather Answers:
-Weather Queries generete a message with:
+Weather Queries generate an answer-message with:
 - Name/Place of the station who ask for the report.
 - Current Weather Description like "Clear Sky"
 - Temperature (°C)